-Apparently, David was not perfect.
-He had a little problem with honesty.
-He found it very easy to lie.
-Are you like David?
+David found it very easy to lie.
 He lied in the last chapter and he lies in this chapter.
 He was married to a woman who lied.
-Are we like David?
-Are we honest?
+Are you like David?

 A little lie is when we say something that is not true, so we do not offend someone or when someone asks us how we are feeling, and we say fine when we feel miserable.

 Why did he lie?
-He may have lied to protect himself.
+We do not know for sure.
+He may have lied to get food and he felt if he didn’t lie, he would not get any.
 There was a bounty on his head.
 He was number one on Saul’s Top Ten List.
-The priest may not have helped him if he knew that he was a wanted man with some outstanding warrants out for his arrest.
-He may not have helped him if he knew that he was an enemy of the state.
+He may not have helped him if he knew that he was a fugitive, an enemy of the state.

-It did not quite work.
-The priests all got killed.
+Did his lie work?
+He did get food and a weapon but the priests all got killed.
 A whole town got wiped out.
 David felt bad.
 He felt responsible.
 He blamed himself.
 He did not blame Doeg, the dirty Doeg.
 He blamed himself (I Samuel 22:21).

 David’s Acting Career